GouravGit404/Prescripto/README.md

 # Prescripto 🩺

 Prescripto is a full-stack (MERN) web application designed to streamline the doctor appointment booking process.
-It provides a seamless and intuitive interface for patients, doctors, and administrators.
+It provides a modern, seamless and intuitive interface for patients, doctors, and administrators.